Adong-o/AdjustMeeting/README.md

    - Click the shared meeting link
    - Enter your name
    - Wait for host approval to join
+4. **Use collaboration tools:**
+   - Click the chat icon to send messages and share files
+   - Click the whiteboard icon to draw and annotate together
+   - Use screen sharing for presentations

 ### For Developers